Ultrashort electron wavepackets via frequency-comb synthesis: Introduction

 Electronic excitations in solid-state, nanoelectronic systems provide a unique platform for investigating fundamental matter interactions, such as many-body interactions, the fractional quantum Hall effect, Fermion statistics as well as Abelian and non-Abelian statistics \cite{Stern2008, Oliver1999, Henny1999, Bocquillon2013, Dubois2013, Freulon2015, Kapfer2019, Bartolomei2020, Nakamura2020, Taktak2022}.
 The ability to control such excitations at the individual electron level opens exciting perspectives in terms of quantum information processing and real-time control of topologically protected excitations \cite{Bocquillon2013, Taktak2022, Kamata2022}.
 In this respect, the advent of highly efficient and precise single-electron sources was found to be technologically very important for metrology and more specifically for the definition of the quantum current standard \cite{Giblin2020, Scherer2019, Kaneko2016}.
 In addition to metrology applications, the quality of these sources has made them very popular in the field of quantum nanoelectronics.
 Over the last few years they have been the driving force for the development of electron quantum optics, where -- in analogy to quantum optics -- quantum information is encoded in the charge or spin degree of freedom of single propagating electrons \cite{Baeuerle2018, Edlbauer2022, Takada2019, Wang2022, Wang2022a, Ubbelohde2022, Fletcher2022, Jadot2021}.

-There are currently several types of single-electron sources, with the majority of them being based on isolating electrons in well-defined regions through electrostatic barriers, also known as electron pumps.
-These pumps, are essentially quantum dots that can accommodate single electrons, which are then pumped into nanoelectronic circuits \cite{Feve2007,Blumenthal2007,Hermelin2011,McNeil2011,Wang2022}.
-The main application for these quantum-dot-based sources is in the field of metrology, where current advances report electron pumping accuracy of as high as \SI{0.92}{ppm} (parts per million) \cite{Yamahata2016}.
-In addition to metrology, their use for electron quantum optics is still an open research topic \cite{Takada2019,Wang2022}.
-Indeed, these quantum-dot-based sources inject electrons well above the Fermi energy, which makes them fragile and more prone to decoherence mechanisms \cite{Ferraro2014}.
+There are currently several types of single-electron sources, with the majority of them being based on isolating electrons in well-defined regions through electrostatic barriers, that can accommodate single or few electrons, which are then injected into nanoelectronic circuits \cite{Feve2007,Blumenthal2007,Hermelin2011,McNeil2011, Wang2022a}.
+For such single electron sources one has to distinguish the following two cases: (i) The injected electrons have energies of several tens meV, well separated fromm the bulk electrons.
+As a consequence, the electron-electron interaction with other electrons in the Fermi sea is suppressed.
+On the other hand, this makes these systems more prone to decoherence due to fluctuations in the electromagnetic environment such as dopants \cite{Wang2022a} or due to electron-phonon interactions \cite{emary2019energy, Clark2020}.
+The main application for these kind of quantum-dot-based sources is in the field of metrology, where current advances report electron pumping accuracy of as high as \SI{0.92}{ppm} (parts per million) \cite{Yamahata2016}.
+In addition to metrology, their use for electron quantum optics is still an open research topic \cite{Takada2019, Wang2022, Edlbauer2022, Wang2022a, Fletcher2022,Ubbelohde2022}. (ii) The electron is injected from a larger quantum dot into the edge channel of a quantum Hall system \cite{Feve2007}.
+As a consequence, the electrons are emitted much closer to the Fermi sea, typically in the tens of $\mu$eV range.
+As the bandwidth of the wavepacket is smaller than the energy of emission they are still well separated from the Fermi sea and coherent electron transport has already been observed \cite{Bocquillon2013}.